TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 ● Power System: Supplies 5V and 12V to Raspberry Pi, ATMega, sensors, and motors.
 A regulated buck converter ensures voltage consistency.

-● Communication Bus: A UART link allows the Raspberry Pi to send high-level velocity commands to the ATMega.
+● Communication Bus: A Universal Asynchronous Receiver/Transmitter (UART) link allows the Raspberry Pi to send high-level velocity commands to the ATMega.
 The communication subsystem will link to the ethernet port of the Raspberry Pi for the required information as per the Computer Science Team.

 ● Motor Controls: UART over serial allows for the ATMega to send linear and angular velocity commands to the motor controller for precise movement.

-● Operating System: This subsystem is almost directly linked to the operating subsytem, since the operating system will control the linking between the Raspberry Pi and the ATMega 2560.
+● Operating System: This subsystem is almost directly linked to the operating subsystem, since the operating system will control the linking between the Raspberry Pi and the ATMega 2560.

 ---